 Series: A Jack & Bea Mystery

-On Jacaranda Street - will be published in late 2021
+On Jacaranda Street - to be published in late 2021.

 Ashgrove Park is the first book in the Jack and Bea Mystery series.
 The second book is titled On Jacaranda Street and is set in Sydney, Australia during the crime-ridden 1920s.
 Jack and Bea are returning from New Guinea and are en route to London when they receive a telegram from Dr. Miller.